 'It was the most horrific scene': Witness recalls aftermath of deadly attack on Muslim family in London, Ont.

-LONDON, ONT. -- WARNING GRAPHIC LANGUAGE: A London, Ont. mother of four described the horrifying aftermath of Sunday’s attack on a Muslim family, after being among the first on the scene.
+WARNING GRAPHIC LANGUAGE: A London, Ont. mother of four described the horrifying aftermath of Sunday’s attack on a Muslim family, after being among the first on the scene.

 Jenny Carp says she was driving home from her grandmother’s house when she saw chaos unfolding right before her eyes.